Find Grad Schools

 26 Yearly Graduations

 University of Washington - Seattle Campus comes in at #8 on our list of the most popular colleges offering master's degrees in other legal research & advanced professional studies.
 Each year, around 48,100 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $11,524 per year, while in-state graduate students, on average, pay $17,514 per year.
+The average in-state tuition for full-time undergraduates is $11,189 per year, while in-state graduate students, on average, pay $17,004 per year.
 During the most recent year for which we have data, 26 people received their master's degree in other legal research & advanced professional studies from UW Seattle.
-About 55% of this group were women, and 30% were students from an underrepresented racial-ethnic group.
+Of these students, 80% were women and 20% were members of underrepresented racial-ethnic groups.

 #9